spot_img

 “I don’t make the leap that discontent with Tinubu in the North will necessarily mean he loses the region.
 I don’t know whether the North will vote for him in 2027, but if they do, I won’t be surprised because they would be given money,” he stated.

-While acknowledging that the current political mood in the North appears unfavourable to Tinubu, Kperogi argued that many voters see elections as the only period when they directly benefit from politicians, often placing immediate survival above long-term political considerations.
+While acknowledging that the current political mood in the North appears unfavorable to Tinubu, Kperogi argued that many voters see elections as the only time they directly benefit from politicians, often prioritizing immediate survival over long-term political considerations.

-He also predicted that Tinubu would struggle to secure victory in the South-East, insisting that NDC presidential candidate Peter Obi would retain significant support in the region and deny the president a substantial share of the vote.
+He also predicted that Tinubu would struggle to secure victory in the South-East, insisting that the NDC presidential candidate, Peter Obi, would retain significant support in the region and deny the president a substantial share of the vote.

 On the pathways to victory for the presidential candidate of the ADC, Atiku Abubakar, and his counterpart in the National Democratic Congress, NDC Peter Obi, Prof. Farooq Kperogi said both candidates face distinct but surmountable challenges ahead of the 2027 polls.